kissgyorgy/my-stars/README.md

 ## Others

+- [gardengim/keepwsl](https://github.com/gardengim/keepwsl) - A simple service to keep WSL alive
+- [KingMenes/awesome-launch](https://github.com/KingMenes/awesome-launch) - A directory for free and friendly communities to get eyes on your side projects!
+Contributors are welcome!
+- [popcar2/BadWebsiteBlocklist](https://github.com/popcar2/BadWebsiteBlocklist) - A filter that blocks spam & misleading websites from appearing in search results via uBlocklist
 - [Olshansk/postgres_for_everything](https://github.com/Olshansk/postgres_for_everything) - How to reduce complexity and move faster?
 Just Postgres for everything.
 - [sp-tarkov/build](https://github.com/sp-tarkov/build) -
 - [Quorafind/Obsidian-Thino](https://github.com/Quorafind/Obsidian-Thino) - A quick capture plugin for Obsidian, all data from your notes.